Psychtoolbox-3/psychtoolbox-3.github.com/docs/Datapixx-GetTouchpixxStatus.md

 Returns a struct containing the following [TOUCHPixx](TOUCHPixx) touch panel status
 information:
 -"enabled" is 1 if [TOUCHPixx](TOUCHPixx) touch panel hardware is present and enabled.
+-"touchPanelMode" is 0 for a Resistive touch panel, 1 for a Capacitive touch
+panel.
 -"stabilizeDuration" is duration in seconds that [TOUCHPixx](TOUCHPixx) panel coordinates
 must be stable before being recognized as a touch in [GetTouchpixxCoords](GetTouchpixxCoords)().
 -"isPressed" is 1 if touch panel is currently being pressed.